BenOvermyer/benovermyer.com/content/kb/books.md

 2. _The Eye of the World_ by Robert Jordan
 3. _The Great Hunt_ by Robert Jordan
 4. _The Dragon Reborn_ by Robert Jordan
+5. _Kill It With Fire_ by Marianne Bellotti

 ## 2021